philostler/acts_as_executor/README.markdown

+# acts_as_executor has been DEPRECATED and is no longer actively developed or maintained.
+This repository exists as a reference.
+Take a look at [Alloy][alloy] which interacts with Java's Executor framework via a fluent interface.

 # acts_as_executor

 acts_as_executor seamlessly integrates Java’s Executor framework with Ruby on Rails, enabling an application to use executors in a familiar Rails’eque way.